Corey Davis’ 2021 disappointment should not last

 If those six added receptions each yielded his season average of 14.5 yards, Davis would add about 87 yards to his actual total of 492 yards, increasing his yards-per-game average from 54.7 to 64.3.

-All of that would have happened just by catching balls at the exact same rate he did as a member of the Titans.
+Basically, Davis can leapfrog more than 15 players on the wide receiver leaderboard just by getting back to catching balls at the exact same rate he did as a member of the Titans.

 Davis also showed promise with his abilities after the catch.
 He was credited with forcing seven missed tackles on 34 receptions, a rate of 0.206 per reception that ties his career-high.
 For reference, that is nearly double the 2020 league average for wide receivers (0.111).
 Dropping passes in the middle of the field prevented Davis from extrapolating the benefits of this talent.